VitalijsKalnins/Tesseract-Game-Bot/README.md

 # Tesseract-Game-Bot
-A bot utilizing Tesseract to process game logic to automate tasks
+A bot utilizing Tesseract to process game logic to automate tasks.